 NHS Mental Health Implementation Plan 2019/20 – 2023/24, which provides details on the new framework to help improve mental health care

-This study is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research Programme.
+Funding: This study is funded by the NIHR Health Services and Delivery Research Programme.